abhilashabhatia/games/tic-tac-toe/README.md

 - Second chance will be given to player selecting **O**.
 Second chance will have 8 available digits to claim from.
 - Alternatively, each place will be given a chance to pick a digit until all 9 cells are claimed.
 - An input will be invalid if it is not one of the acceptable numbers (1,2,3,4,5,6,7,8,9).
 Characters not in the range above will be invalid including spaces, special characters.
+- Player can exit the game by typing character "***e***" or "***E***"

 ### Game End

 - Game ends when:
   - there is a win.
 A player claims a row, column or diagonal before another player.
   - all cells are claimed resulting in a win or draw on the last cell.
+  - player exits the game

+## TODO

+- Improve the solution to add game play options: computer player 1 & 2 play, human vs computer play
+- Add early draw prediction when no more inputs would win the game
+- Add levels of ease for human vs computer play